 Show them the true progress; discuss estimates and projections.
 The bad news: sometimes the true rate of progress is not what the customer / the stakeholders want to hear.
 The good news: transparent information, delivered as soon as available, is priceless.
 By discussing delivered features versus the remaining features, your team and the customer can make trade-off decisions based on solid data.

 - Make sure their involvement is visible and monitored; report and underline the benefits of their engagement.

-- Talk to their managers about how to best recognize their contributions, possibly by including them into their performance reviews.
+- Talk to their managers about how to best recognize their contributions, possibly by including them in their performance reviews.

 What happens if we don’t engage: